LilSpazJoekp/explain-yourself/README.md

 ExplainYourself is an app that allows you to require an explanation whenever a user posts in your subreddit.

+## Usage

+After installation, ExplainYourself will run in the background and automatically act on new posts.
+There is a post and subreddit context menu option to look up the associated modmail conversation where the author was asked for an explanation for a post.

 ## How it Works

 When a user posts to your subreddit it will do the following: